-Hourly Financial Planning fees are paid via check in advance, but never more than six months in advance.
+Hourly Financial Planning fees are paid via check or electronic withdrawal from a brokerage account in advance, but never more than six months in advance.
 Fees that are charged in advance will be refunded based on the prorated amount of work completed at the point of termination.
-Fixed Financial Planning fees are paid via check in advance, but never more than six months in advance.
+Fixed Financial Planning fees are paid via check or electronic withdrawal from a brokerage account in advance, but never more than six months in advance.
 Fees that are charged in advance will be refunded based on the prorated amount of work completed at the point of termination.